brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Page Builder &mdash;
-easily create a modern frontend.
+Goldpage is a small tool to easily create a frontend.

-Works with any view library (React, Vue, RNW, ...).
+Goldpage works with any view library: React, Vue, RNW, ...
-Supports all app types
-(so-called "SPA", "MPA", "SSR", "static website", ...).

-Goldpage is a small (yet powerful) tool that makes it easy to create a frontend with React, Vue, React Native Web, etc.

 You define so-called page configs: